andwzn/telegram-chat-clustering/README.md

     conda create --name <env> --file <requirements_3.txt>
     ```

     Using Python 3.12.4 and seperate environments for each notebook is recommended.
+The text-files can be found in the `requirements` directory.

 4. **Add the data:**